This post may contain affiliate links, read my full disclosure here.

 Check the seed packet for information on how deep to plant your seed.
 We use the eraser tip of a pencil to poke 1/2″-1″ holes for the seeds to be dropped into.

 Cover with soil and gently pat it.
 Water, keeping them moist as they are under their light source.
+There are many options for indoor grow lights, I’ll leave some options below in photo links, but ultimately you’ll have to decide what would be best based off of your needs, space, amount of seedlings etc.

 How Many Seeds Per Egg Carton?